 The objective of this consulting assignment is to support the Sustainable Emerging Cities Initiative’s Montego Bay team in collecting the data needed for diagnosis of Montego Bay’s sectors, working with relevant institutions and independently researching secondary or tertiary (e.g. interview) source data as needed.

-Main activities
+Main Activities

 Research, collect and clean the data required to complete the ESCI’s set of (approximately 117) indicators for Bridgetown, Barbados, including the value, data source and year, political-administrative level of data, and any relevant notes on the particular methodology used, if applicable.
 Analyze relevancy of data to the ESCI indicators and perform appropriate calculations to transform the data into the indicators described in Annex 2 to the ESCI methodological guide, where relevant.
 Propose appropriate proxy indicators in cases where data is not available for the ESCI indicators.

 Organize relevant data and qualitative information presented by IDB specialists, government or other local actors and other members of the ESCI Bridgetown team.